hrosicka/hrosicka/README.md

 - [**Math App:**](https://github.com/hrosicka/MathApp) Dive into the world of 2D and 3D shapes (still under development!).
 This interactive application allows you to visualize and learn about various geometric shapes.
 - [**Python Turtle Playground:**](https://github.com/hrosicka/PythonBasicsTurtle) Unleash your artistic side and code stunning drawings.
 - [**BMI Calculator:**](https://github.com/hrosicka/BMICalculator) Maintain your health goals with this sleek and user-friendly app.
-- [**Party Guest List App:**](https://github.com/hrosicka/PyQtPartyList) Plan your perfect party °🥂⋆.ೃ🍾࿔!
+- [**Party Guest List App:**](https://github.com/hrosicka/PyQtPartyList) Plan your perfect °🥂⋆.ೃ🍾࿔ party!
 Say goodbye to handwritten lists and scattered notes!
 This code provides a simple interface with powerful features to add, export, and delete guests from your event's guest list.
 - [**Guess Age:**](https://github.com/hrosicka/GuessAge) This application is a fun way to estimate your age ⏳ based on your name using the Agify.io API.
 It is a simple example of how to use Tkinter to create a GUI application.
 - [**Crazy Basic Calculator:**](https://github.com/hrosicka/BasicCalculator) This calculator is more than just a tool for math, it's a visual delight with its fun color-changing feature!
 - [**Cat Guru:**](https://github.com/hrosicka/CatGuru) Bored?
 Ask Cat Guru for a random cat fact 🐱 and be amazed!
 Based on Cat Facts API.